 Assembling the ukulele body starts with creating the body mold.
-This is a very simple fixture: a piece of plywood and four 2-1/2" corner braces (angle brackets), dowels also work well in the waist area.
+This is a very simple fixture: a piece of plywood and four 2-1/2" corner braces (angle brackets).
 It holds the body pieces in shape while you build.

-Start with a piece of 3/4" plywood, 19"x12".
+For a Soprano, Concert or Tenor uke, start with a piece of 3/4" plywood, 19"x12".
+The Baritone needs a larger board: 22"x15".
 Draw a centerline down the middle of the board.

-Tape the top plan drawing to the plywood, aligning it on the centerline.
+Tape the plan drawing to the plywood, aligning it on the centerline.
 The bold black line on the plan drawing is the final shape of your uke.

-Attach blocks of wood to two of the corner braces, as shown in the photo above.
-Screw these two braces to the ply- wood, on the centerline.
+Attach blocks of wood to two of the corner braces, as shown in the photo (next page).
+Screw these two braces to the plywood, on the centerline.
 Position them so they are against the bold line of the uke shape.
 These are clamp supports for gluing the neck block and tail block to the sides.

 These clamping blocks should be no taller than the sides of the ukulele.

 The other two corner braces support the sides at the uke's waist.
 To avoid metal scarring the mahogany sides, give these brackets some padding.
-A piece of dowel wrapped in masking tape works well, as does rubber tubing.
+A piece of dowel wrapped in masking tape works well.